-On March 11, 2020, Freshwater's Board of Directors approved the 2021-2025 Corporate Plan.
-The Plan was submitted to the Minister of Fisheries and Oceans and the Canadian Coast Guard in April 2020, and is pending approval by the Treasury Board.
+On December 22, 2020, Freshwater's Board of Directors approved the 2022-2026 Corporate Plan.
+The Plan was submitted to the Minister of Fisheries and Oceans and the Canadian Coast Guard and was approved by the Treasury Board on April 1, 2021.
+The 2022-2026 Corporate Plan summary is available at http://freshwaterfish.com/content/pages/corporate-reports-0